 The 3 Questions Your Potential Guests Have Right NowFrom our friend & customer Stephen at Domaine Madeleine in Port Angeles Washington – here’s how he describes the calls he gets (along with his responses):

 Q2: how has your cleaning changed/what are you doing to disinfect?
 (Disinfecting fogger, CDC protocols, Contactless experience)

+Q3: can we cancel if things change again suddenly?
 (Yes, 48 hours notice for reschedule with full credit w/ option to upgrade at no additional charge, 7 days notice for refund)